 Editor's Note: The issue of Ut interception in the VPLMN may need to be included (only if it is already covered in LBO)

 Editor's Note: The issue of extracting specific RTP media flows out of a GTP-U tunnel needs to be described – tunnel de-multiplexing.

 Editor's Note: There needs to be an issue added describing content (codec) reporting.

-Editor's Note: There needs to be an issue added on mid-call triggering (e.g. retaining call state of all roaming calls) – do we need an issue about retaining registration state of all S8HR subscribers as well?